StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 UtteranceID2 [d1 d2 d3 d4 d5 .. d400]\n

+VAD have same format except the length of VAD is depends on the length of utterance.
+Each value in VAD represents a frame either 1 for voiced frame and 0 for unvoice frame.

 Similar to read MFCC feature,following command will read the iVector:
 ```
 copy-vector ark:./ivector.1.ark ark,t: